vta/expresslanes-api/api/readme.md

 `GET` and `PUT` operations are supported to get and set the data.
 Tools such as [cURL](https://curl.haxx.se/) or [Postman](https://www.getpostman.com/) are recommended for testing.
 Both requests and responses should be made with Content-Type as `application/json; charset=utf-8`.

+### Format
+The data sent and received to/from the API is sent as a JSON array of objects with each of the following fields being required in each object:
+* Plaza_Name `(string)` is any string describing the location of the area.
+In the examples, CLW and FSW represent toll locations for "SR 237 West to Sunnyvale" and "I-880 North to Oakland", respectively.
+This field cannot be null.
+* Interval_Starting `(number|null)` a number representing time as the number of milliseconds since 1 January 1970 00:00:00 UTC.
+This value can be null, but it is highly recommended to be populated, as this value allows clients to determine when the next update should occur.
+* Pricing_Module `(string|null)` is the price.
+* Message_Module `(string|null`) is any arbitrary message to display.

 ## GET /
 ### request
 ```